-Returning now to the first of the three questions posed at the beginning of this article, what was Mackenzie King's contribution to the Royal Visit to the USA-apart, of course, from the unique first-hand chronicle of the event to be found in his diary?
-Notwithstanding his preoccupation with matters of protocol, the Canadian Prime Minister's contribution to the Royal Visit to the USA was clearly very significant.
-Most obviously, the Royal Visit was originally suggested by him when he was in London in May 1937 and it was he who mentioned it to Roosevelt in August 1938, thus enabling the President to invite George VI to the USA.
-Without Mackenzie King's role as a go-between, the Royal Visit to the USA might not have taken place, at least not before the War.
-Much of the success of the Royal Visit to the USA lay in the fact that it was not overtly political.
+Returning now to the first of the three questions posed at the beginning of this article, what was Mackenzie King's contribution to the royal visit to the USA-apart, of course, from the unique first-hand chronicle of the event to be found in his diary?
+Notwithstanding his preoccupation with matters of protocol, the Canadian Prime Minister's contribution to the royal visit to the USA was clearly very significant.
+Most obviously, the royal visit was originally suggested by him when he was in London in May 1937 and it was he who mentioned it to Roosevelt in August 1938, thus enabling the President to invite George VI to the USA.
+Without Mackenzie King's role as a go-between, the royal visit to the USA might not have taken place, at least not before the War.
+Much of the success of the royal visit to the USA lay in the fact that it was not overtly political.
 This would have been much more difficult if Lord Halifax, the British Foreign Secretary, had accompanied the King and Queen.
 So Mackenzie King deserves credit for his part in dissuading London from this course.

-The Canadian part of the Royal Visit in the three weeks before the trip to Washington and New York was a public relations success and was closely followed in the USA.
+The Canadian part of the royal visit in the three weeks before the trip to Washington and New York was a public relations success and was closely followed in the USA.
 This helped to build up American awareness of the popularity of the King and Queen even before the Royal Couple arrived in the USA.
-The fact that Canada and the United States were on good terms at this time also contributed to the success of the Royal Visit as it meant that Mackenzie King was well received in the US as well as the King and Queen.
+The fact that Canada and the United States were on good terms at this time also contributed to the success of the royal visit as it meant that Mackenzie King was well received in the US as well as the King and Queen.
 Finally, Mackenzie King performed a very useful function as Minister in Attendance in the USA.
 He got on well with both George VI and Roosevelt and was able to advise the King on a number of points during the American trip, most notably when he was asked to explain the Monroe Doctrine!

-Secondly, what does Mackenzie King's role in the Royal Visit to the USA tell us about relations between Britain and its oldest Dominion at this time?
+Even before the royal visit Mackenzie King had played an important role in representing the British Government's view of the need for its appeasement policy towards Germany and Italy and in facilitating the Anglo-American trade agreement of November 1938 (McCulloch 2021).
+Secondly, what does Mackenzie King's role in the royal visit to the USA tell us about relations between Britain and its oldest Dominion at this time?
 Clearly the main issue was whether Mackenzie King should act as Minister in Attendance once it had been decided that Halifax should not escort the King and Queen.
-Although this was ostensibly a question of protocol, for Mackenzie King it touched the raw nerve of Canada's status within the British Empire and the sanctity of the Statute of Westminster (1931) that recognised the equality of the Dominions with Britain within the Empire.
+Although this was ostensibly a question of protocol, for Mackenzie King it touched the raw nerve of Canada's status within the British Empire and the sanctity of the Statute of Westminster (1931) that recognised the equality of the Dominions with Britain within the Empire (Stacey 1981:129-135).
 The Canadian Prime Minister could see no reason why he should not act as Minister of Attendance in the USA apart from the snobbery of the Court of St James and the jealousy of the British Ambassador in Washington, Sir Ronald Lindsay.